lackberries

 Meanwhile, thaw the

 blackberries.
-When the blackberries are thawed, place in a non-reactive
+When the blackberries are thawed, place in a blender or food processor and

-process until pureed.
-Strain the mixture to remove the seeds.
+and then strain the mixture to remove the seeds.
 Add

 the lemon juice and liqueur (if using), cover and refrigerate until the mixture